 Social Awareness

-It is in times of crisis that the Arts that are always found on the front line towards bringing back humanity and dignity because it is creativity that lies at the core of what it means to be human.
+It is in times of crisis that the Arts are found on the front line towards restoring humanity and dignity.

 The Warming Sea